rust-nostr/nostr/CONTRIBUTING.md

 ## Coding Conventions

-Use `cargo fmt` and `cargo clippy` with the default settings to format code before committing.
+Use `make check` to format code and check the code before committing.
 This is also enforced by the CI.

 ## Going further